ozguryazilimas/wp-postane/comment-chero/readme.txt

 == Description ==

 This plugin displays unread comments in a sidebar widget and can highlight unread comments in comment lists.
 Developed on systems with 10.000s of posts and optimized for speed and usability.
-Influenced by wp-unread-comments plugin.

 == Installation ==